LooksForFuture/ZeroEngine/README.md

 ## Structure
 The engine class controls all entities and their components.
 And the pipelines manage extra functionality such as rendering, audio, physics and etc.<br />
-Currently only render and physics pipelines have been implemented.
+Only render and physics pipelines currently have been implemented.

 ## Quickstart
 I currently use GLAD for loading opengl and GLFW for window management in my examples.
-But the engine doesn't strictly require them and you can use any other library you want.
+But the engine doesn't strictly require them and you can use any other library you prefer.
 ```cpp
 #include <glad/glad.h>
 #include <GLFW/glfw3.h>